 Fripp Island Beaches Were the Backdrop in Prince of Tides

 Many will remember Nick Nolte’s performance as Tom Wingo in Prince of Tides.
-Fittingly, Pat Conroy wrote the original book and drew inspiration from Fripp Island as the setting of the story.
-Pat himself owned a house on Fripp Island for many years.
-Many attribute Fripp Island’s beautiful beach as the reason it was chosen as the backdrop for the story.
-The crew wanted a beach that resembled a classic beach setting.
-Fripp’s long sandy beach and great width at low tide was the perfect match!
-You can even still find the boat used in a few of the scenes at Gay Seafood on St. Helena, although it has seen a great deal of wear and tear over the years.
+Fittingly, Pat Conroy wrote the original book and drew inspiration from Fripp Island.
+Pat owned a house on Fripp Island for many years, that’s why some believe that Fripp Island’s beautiful beaches are a prominent part of the story’s backdrop.
+The film crew wanted a beach that resembled a classic setting, and Fripp’s long sandy stretches and great width at low tide were the perfect match!
+Although many years have passed, and the boat used in several scenes at Gay Seafood on St. Helena Island has seen a great deal of wear and tear, you can still see it today!